jakub-szczepanski/Sit-On-Chair/README.md

 # Sit-On-Chair

-Page for fictional web store with chairs - Coders Lab workshops.
+Page for fictional web store with chairs.

+Built with HTML5, CSS3 and JS.